-New Mexico State University (NMSU) adheres to the following verification principles developed by the National Association of Student Financial Aid Administrators (NASFAA).
-To ensure that limited Financial Aid funds are awarded to eligible students in an equitable and consistent manner, all institutions must develop policies for verification of family reported information.
-Requirements for verification of family-reported information for purposes of qualifying for Financial Aid must be cost effective, flexible, and based upon acceptance of a reasonable tolerance range for error applied to award amounts.
-While institutions vary widely by type, students served, and mission, minimum standards for verification must exist for all institutions.
+New Mexico State University adheres to the following verification principles developed by the National Association of Student Financial Aid Administrators (NASFAA).
+To ensure that Financial Aid funds are awarded to eligible students in an equitable and consistent manner, all institutions must develop policies for verification of family reported information.
+While institutions vary widely by type, and students served, minimum standards for verification must exist for all institutions.
 Verification procedures will be uniformly applied to all financial aid programs which require demonstrated financial need as eligibility criterion.

-  New Mexico State University (NMSU) will verify 100% of the total number of aid applicants selected for verification by the Federal Central Processing System (CPS) and/or NMSU.
+New Mexico State University will verify applicants selected for verification by the Central Processing System (CPS) and/or NMSU.
 In addition, we will resolve all comments on the ISIR, and conflicting documentation.
 The NMSU Financial Aid Staff may also question any aspect of an application.

 Additional items will also be verified when there is conflicting documentation on file or items selected by the NMSU Financial Aid Staff.

 It will be the applicant’s responsibility to ensure that all documents requested are submitted with proper signatures.
 If an applicant’s dependency status changes during the award year, please contact the Financial Aid Office before making changes.
 Household size and number in post-secondary education can only be updated during the verification process.

 Documentation requested must be submitted with all necessary information, including wet (physical) signature(s).
 Some exceptions to documentation may be made in conjunction with what is allowed by Federal Regulation.
 The Federal Department of Education has instituted some changes to the verification process regarding income-tax return data as follows: